vllm-project/vllm/docs/source/getting_started/amd-installation.rst

         $ python3 setup.py develop

     This may take 5-10 minutes.
-Currently, `pip install .` does not work for ROCm installation.
+Currently, :code:`pip install .` does not work for ROCm installation.

 .. tip::